-- The investment return assumption was lowered from 7.75% to 7.50% for Pension. - The investment return assumption was lowered from 7.50% to 7.25% for OPEB.
+The investment return assumption was lowered from 7.25% to 6.50%

-All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2018.
+All other actuarial assumptions and the actuarial cost method are unchanged from the last actuarial valuation as of July 1, 2019.

 NOTE 5 BUDGET TO ACTUAL RECONCILIATION

 Leases issued that are paid by the special revenue fund are not included in the budgetary comparison schedule expenditures, but are included in the combined statement of revenues, expenditures and changes in fund balance.
 The reconciliation is provided below: